81Vm3/RakMagic/README_MORE.md

 Before following a player, you need to switch the mode from ***Normal*** to ***Follow***, then use `!follow` command to set the player you want to follow

-Instead of copying vehicle packets, RakMagic enters the vehicle as a passenger.
-Notice that it always enters the first seat
+Instead of copying vehicle packets, RakMagic enters the vehicle as a passenger (Notice that it always enters the first seat).
+The client synchornizes with "normal" mode automatically if the vehicle is too far away.